Suboxone for Opioid Addiction Treatment

 There is no reason for someone to suffer unnecessarily during this process when medication-assisted treatment is available and proven effective.

-Using Suboxone for detox is proven to be clinically effective.9 Suboxone has been shown to have similar efficacy to methadone when conditions are alike and dosages are appropriately managed.5
+Using Suboxone is proven to be clinically effective.9 Suboxone has been shown to have similar efficacy to methadone when conditions are alike and dosages are appropriately managed.5

 Continued buprenorphine use has been shown to increase retention rates in treatment programs and reduce the risks of:4,5